 Little's Hour: (Katherine, age 5; Josiah, age 3; Timothy, age 1) while the little ones are with us throughout the day, I like to set aside a time for them to have just with mama.
 During term 1, my focus was to read aloud every day.
 I even went to the library for books!
 (GASP!)
 We often went for walks before settling down to snuggle & read.
 (And it wasn’t uncommon for older children to tag along for those walks.)
 Timothy pretty much goes around making messes & being super cute till his two nap times.
 Then we all hustle to get lots done while the baby naps.

 Young Ones Lessons: (Abigail, age 9 & Emily, age 7) the girls finished my modified version of Ambleside Online year 2!
 Yippee!
 (For anyone who’s counting, it took us four terms to finish).
 Both girls listen to the Bible in the morning before breakfast.
+They finished listening to Matthew & Ephesians.
 Our loop of lessons consist of Bible memory, phonics (Primary Language Arts for Emily & reading aloud for Abigail), copywork, & math (we use Singapore Standards but add enrichment activities).
 Our second loop consists of reading aloud for literature, science & history.
 All readings are followed by narration.
 We often do some kind of keeping- adding to our wall timeline, mapwork or written narration.
 They both do their music (Agigail: piano; Emily: violin) in the afternoons.

 Here's a list of what they read during our Fall Term (remember, most of AO readings are spread out for a LONG period of time so often we do not finish a book in one term):